 Delmar Drum, DC, failed to follow his normal protocols when treating an employee who was a former patient.

-by Edward C. Stark in Case Studies on Thursday, February 6, 2020
+Posted in Risk Management on Thursday, February 6, 2020

 Paula Channel, a previous patient of Delmar Drum, DC, later became his employee.
 Mrs. Channel developed pain and discomfort in the posterior region of her neck, in the right occipital area, while doing heavy rope exercises in the office’s rehabilitation room.
 She told Dr. Drum about her pain, and he performed a diversified chiropractic adjustment at C2 and C5 with normal movement.
 It was a right- and left-sided adjustment.

 No history was recorded, no intake form was completed and there was neither verbal nor written informed consent.
 No orthopedic nor stroke screening neurological tests were performed.
 No chart notes were kept.

 Immediately after the adjustments, Mrs. Channel felt sharp, excruciating pain in her head and fell to the floor.
 She was extremely nauseous and sweating profusely.

 Dr. Drum left and returned with a fruit drink, asking Mrs. Channel if she wanted some sugar.
 The patient declined and went to the bathroom for about 20 minutes.
 When she returned, she did not appear to feel better.
 Mrs. Channel’s husband was called, but emergency care was not sought.
 When Mr. Channel arrived, he asked Dr. Drum whether his wife had suffered a stroke.
 Dr. Drum replied that he checked for that and she had not.